Dr. Asefi painting at the Asefi Art Gallery, Kabul

 The concealment

-Working alone and in absolute secrecy, Dr. Asefi altered approximately 40 paintings at the Foreign Ministry and repaired about 25 more.
+Working in absolute secrecy at the Foreign Ministry, Dr. Asefi altered 42 paintings.
 His method was both simple and brilliant: he painted watercolor foliage, bushes, and landscapes directly over the human figures and animals in each canvas.
 The Taliban inspectors saw harmless scenery.
 The oil paint beneath — the original figures, the original life — was perfectly preserved.
 Watercolor is water-soluble; oil is not.
 When the regime fell, a wet sponge would be enough to bring everything back.
 The work was emotionally and psychologically devastating.
 He understood that he would be jailed, beaten, and possibly killed if the Taliban realized what he was doing.
 He told no one — not his wife, not his colleagues, not a single soul.

 Painting in secret